All Episodes

 dan friesen

-They're going to promote this website, SaveGCN.com, which is actually just a redirect to a Give, Send, Go campaign.
+They're going to promote this website, savegcn.com, which is actually just a redirect to a give, send, go campaign.

 Right.

-The thing that's wild about it is Alex is like, he's going to put commercials on all of his shows on the GCN network for people to go to that website and support.
+But like the thing that's wild about it is Alex is like, he's going to put commercials on all of his shows on the GCN network for people to go to that website and support.

-Yeah, but he was already doing sort of that when he was selling ad space and commercials on GCN.
+Yeah, but he was already doing sort of that when he was like selling ad space and commercials on GCN.

-He would have commercials for buying ads on GCN, which is basically like, that is give me money, but then you get something out of it.
+He would have commercials for buying ads on GCN, which is basically like that is give me money, but then you get something out of it.

 You get an ad.